influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/select.md

 When using a wildcard expression (`*`) in the `SELECT` clause, the query returns all tags and fields.
-If a [function](/influxdb/cloud-dedicated/reference/influxql/functions/) is applied to a wildcard expression, the query returns return all _fields_ with the function applied, but does not return _tags_ unless they are included in the `SELECT` clause.
+If a [function](/influxdb/cloud-dedicated/reference/influxql/functions/) is applied to a wildcard expression, the query returns all _fields_ with the function applied, but does not return _tags_ unless they are included in the `SELECT` clause.